fluxninja/aperture/docs/content/reference/policies/bundled-blueprints/policies/service-protection-with-load-based-pod-auto-scaler/average-latency.md

   Scheduler_ is throttling into a queue.
 The _Auto Scaler_ is configured to scale-out based on a _Gradient Controller_ using this signal and a setpoint of 1.0.
+- Periodic scale in can be defined using the `policy.auto_scaling.periodic_decrease` parameter.
+This allows the policy to periodically explore whether the service can be scaled down without impacting performance.
+- Additional scale out and scale in criteria can be defined on arbitrary metrics using `policy.auto_scaling.promql_scale_out_controllers` and `policy.auto_scaling.promql_scale_in_controllers` parameters.

 :::info